 A good planner (I love my bullet journal but whatever works for you)

 Good quality pens

 Fineliners for making pretty notes and colour coding your work

 Good quality ring binders- the WHsmith ones are the most expensive but by far the best I have tried.

-So there are all of the questions, I’m so glad I did this post as I love answering your questions and actually talking about what you want to know!
+So there are all of the questions for my back to school Q&A, I’m so glad I did this post as I love answering your questions and actually talking about what you want to know!
 This has been made so much easier with the new feature on Instagram, I will definitely be using it again if I do another post like this.